-The second oldest of six children, I grew up [although some would argue that fact] on Cape Cod in Massachusetts.
+The second oldest of six children, I grew up on Cape Cod in Massachusetts.
 I credit my father for showing me the power of dreams and my mother for teaching me the value of working for them.

 While I thought it would be nice to be popular, my sister thought it would be popular to be nice.
 I was never popular; she was always nice.
 Mainly, my four younger brothers were messy and loud.
 (They’re never going to read this.
 Trust me.)

 I managed to squeeze in a few English, writing, and marketing college courses while raising my family— husband included.
 (You wives know exactly what I mean.)

 After 23 years of marriage, I was widowed.
 Eight years later, I was blessed to remarry (Ralph) David James.
 “He’s a keeper,” as my mother says.
 And all grown up, I might add.

 David and I lived in Southern New Hampshire.
 Together, we have five grown children and ten grandchildren.